jpmeagher/modelling_online_discussion_supplement/README.md

 Running each of the R scripts in the /scripts folder will populate /models, /evidence and /predictions folders with the required .RDS objects.
 The code calls the [onlineMessageboardActivity](https://github.com/jpmeagher/onlineMessageboardActivity) package which accompanies the paper.

+The analysis here was originally run on a Macbook Pro with a 2.3 GHz Quad-Core Intel Core i5 processor.
+All times quoted below are based on this machine and takes advantage of parallell processing.

 modelfit_and_evidence.R fits the branching process models to data included within the package.
+Takes approx. 30 minutes compute time.

 assess_predictive_performance.R computes the elpd and crps metrics for each model.
+Takes approx. 100 minutes compute time.

 goodness_of_fit.R samples distributions of discussion sizes to assess the goodness-of-fit of each model to training data.